sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/02_channels/05_vba/channels-vba.md

 To check whether the Channel Selector is visible, use the [`GetChannelSupport`](../../../../getting-started/how-to/glue42-enable-your-app/vba/index.html#classes-gluewindow-getchannelsupport) method of a [`GlueWindow`](../../../../getting-started/how-to/glue42-enable-your-app/vba/index.html#classes-gluewindow) instance.
 To hide or show the Channel Selector, use the [`SetChannelSupport`](../../../../getting-started/how-to/glue42-enable-your-app/vba/index.html#classes-gluewindow-setchannelsupport) method.

-*Note that currently the `SetChannelSupport` method only hides or shows the Channel Selector, but does not enable or disable the Channel support.
+*Note that currently the `SetChannelSupport` method only hides or shows the Channel Selector, but doesn't enable or disable the Channel support.
 This can be done only during window registration.*

 ```vbnet
 ' Hiding the Channel selector.